Scott Fitterer: Seattle Seahawks

 In 2001, Fitterer was hired by the Seattle Seahawks as an area scout.
 In 2011, he was promoted to director of college scouting.
 In 2016, Fitterer was promoted to co-director of player personnel.
 In 2020, he was promoted again vice president of football operations.

 Carolina Panthers

 On January 14, 2021, Fitterer was named the general manager of the Carolina Panthers.
 On January 8, 2024, Fitterer was fired by the Panthers.

 Washington Commanders

 Fitterer was hired as a personnel executive for the Washington Commanders on July 15, 2024.

+Athletes First

+Fitterer joined the Athletes First talent agency, working with coaches and executives, following the expiration of his contract with the Commanders in July 2026.

 Personal life

 Fitterer is married to Cherish and they have two children, a daughter Ella and a son Cole.